-Welcome to Day 2471 of Wisdom-Trek, and thank you for joining me.
+Welcome to Day 2571 of Wisdom-Trek, and thank you for joining me.

-Wisdom-Trek Podcast Script – Day 2471
+Wisdom-Trek Podcast Script – Day 2571

 Welcome to Wisdom-Trek with Gramps!
-I am Guthrie Chamberlain, and we are on Day 2471 of our Trek.
+I am Guthrie Chamberlain, and we are on Day 2571 of our Trek.
 The Purpose of Wisdom-Trek is to create a legacy of wisdom, to seek out discernment and insights, and to boldly grow where few have chosen to grow before.

-Today is the twenty-fourth lesson in our segment, Theology Thursday.
+Today is the 44th lesson in our segment, Theology Thursday.
 Utilizing excerpts from a book titled: I Dare You Not To Bore Me With The Bible written by Hebrew Bible scholar and professor the late Dr. Michael S Heiser, we will invest a couple of years going through the entire Bible, exploring short Biblical lessons that you may not have received in Bible classes or Church.

 The lessons that make up Theology Thursday on the Wisdom-Trek Podcast for the next couple of years will satisfy the statement, “I Dare You Not to Bore Me with the Bible.”
 I trust you’ll enjoy them—and, of course, not be bored.